|DOWNLOAD||User's Guide||Developer's Guide||Mailing lists||Problems||Roadmap|

 - On-line configuration.
 It is possible to update the configuration file and tell the servers to reload configuration without restarting the system.

 Known Issues List - known issues for current release.

 To Do List - running list of items to be done in the future

 Kea is a high performance server.
-It is able to handle over 1000 leases/sec (that is 4000 packets/sec) with MySQL backend.
-We also have an experimental memfile backend that can do much more.
+It is able to handle over 1000 leases/sec (that is 4000 packets/sec) with a MySQL backend.
+We also have a custom memfile backend that can provision 7500 leases/sec.
 To assess server performance, ISC has developed perfdhcp, a tool that is able to simulate thousands of clients and assess server responses.

 - Test coverage in different environments, with a variety of clients

-- DHCPv4-over-DHCPv6 - Tsinghua University team developed support for draft-ietf-dhc-dhcpv6-over-dhcpv4 for Kea.
-See and ticket #3357.
+- DHCPv4-over-DHCPv6 - A Tsinghua University team are developing support for draft-ietf-dhc-dhcpv6-over-dhcpv4 in Kea.
+See ticket #3357.

 How to participate in this project